-Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
+Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
+Management has determined that their effects are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
 Management has corrected all such misstatements.
-The following material misstatements detected as a result of audit procedures were corrected by management: Recognizing expense activity for business subsidy payments.
+In addition, none of the misstatements detected as a result of audit procedures and corrected by management were material, either individually or in the aggregate, to the financial statements taken as a whole.